preset/preset/docs/index.md

 Preset is a system that makes it easy to perform modifications on a freshly scaffolded project.

-It is distributed as a command line tool, which makes it accessible without installation thanks to npx.
+It is distributed as a command line tool, which makes it accessible without installation thanks to [`npx`](https://www.npmjs.com/package/npx).
 It also has a programmatic API that is useful for building tools with similar needs.

 ## Understanding the need